Be accountable for your own healing.

 Those I have hurt in my life were also caught in their own Shame Cycles and were hurting me right back.
-In most cases it’s impossible to even pinpoint where the toxicity began, and it doesn’t matter.
+In most cases, it’s impossible to even pinpoint where the toxicity began, and it doesn’t matter.

-My response to the toxic relationships in my life was to respond with equal toxicity (which is so common, particularly for those of us who grew up in a toxic home – we know no other way).
+My response to the toxic relationships in my life was to respond with equal toxicity (which is so common, particularly for those of us who grew up in toxic homes – we know no other way).
 In therapy, I spent almost as much time discussing how I could have handled situations better as I did about the situation itself.

 I am sorry to those I’ve hurt.
 It doesn’t matter how good my intentions were.
-It doesn’t matter how justified I felt in my actions.
+It doesn’t matter how justified I felt at the time.
 It doesn’t matter how misunderstood or misconstrued I believed my actions had been.

-Accountability for others
+Accountability for others.

-When we care for someone deeply it can be hard to admit their faults, especially if we accept the cultural standard of love as an all or nothing thing.
+When we care for someone deeply, it can be difficult to see their faults, especially if we accept the cultural standard of love as “all or nothing.”
 If we believe that love is always warm and tender, then to feel anything other than adoration means we can no longer love that person.
-The notion of holding people we care about accountable is then associated with an immense sense of loss.
+The notion of holding people accountable is then associated with an immense sense of loss.

 Once you have learned what love truly is and what it isn’t, it’s easier to hold others accountable.
-When you redefine love you know that there is nothing mean about saying, “No!
+When you redefine love, you know that there is nothing mean about saying, “No!
 Enough is enough.
 I deserve better in this relationship, and so do you!”